esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/06-agile-in-research.md

 The goal of the Agile way of working is to maximize value for the customer, but what is "value" in research?
 And who is the customer?
 It is often hard/awkward to define scientific outcomes as products with a certain functionality.
+### Open Source software development challenge
+The nature of open source projects is that they draw (and benefit from) collaborators outside of your team, workplace and even country.
+Starting and contributing to open source software projects therefore leads to many dependencies on collaborators outside of the team.
+Not completely "owning" your product is problematic in many Agile methodologies.
+Approaches like Scrum may not work well or at all in such a situation.

 -----------------------------------------------
 # Solutions